Principal – La Côte International School

 How do you help international students settle in when they first arrive?

 We always ensure that we have an accurate knowledge of their previous learning in English, French and Mathematics so that we can offer support where necessary.
-We allocate students a buddy in the first month, and we use our parent ambassadors to make contact with the family before they arrive at the school.
-As most of our students remember what it was like to start at a new school, they are always ready to make people feel welcome.
+Also, we allocate students a buddy in the first month.
+We then use our parent ambassadors to make contact with the family before they arrive at the school.
+Most of our students remember what it was like to start at a new school.
+Therefore, they are always ready to make people feel welcome.

 What are the main trends in education that you see at the moment?

 Interestingly there always seems to be a time lag in education; a few pioneering schools adopt an idea, five to ten years later it becomes a trend.
-‘Mindfulness’ is a case in point; it’s on every agenda at the moment yet ten years ago to mention it in educational circles was to be labelled ‘alternative’.
+‘Mindfulness’ is a case in point; it’s on every agenda at the moment.
+However, ten years ago to mention it in educational circles was to be labelled ‘alternative’.

 What are the main challenges for education as a whole in the future?